Sjors/nado-book/taproot/activation.md

 ### The Earliest Soft Forks

-Although the term didn’t yet exist in the early days, there were many soft forks, mostly related to closing security holes in the early prototype.^[For a long list, see: <https://blog.bitmex.com/bitcoins-consensus-forks/>] In 2013, there was even an accidental soft fork, and in 2015, there was a near-miss accidental soft fork due to OpenSSL changes (which we covered in chapter @sec:libsecp).
+Although the term didn’t yet exist in the early days, there were many soft forks, mostly related to closing security holes in the early prototype.^[<https://blog.bitmex.com/bitcoins-consensus-forks/>] In 2013, there was even an accidental soft fork, and in 2015, there was a near-miss accidental soft fork due to OpenSSL changes (which we covered in chapter @sec:libsecp).

 The earliest soft forks mostly used a block height as their method of activation — in other words, “as of this future block, the new rule shall apply.”
 Ideally this is announced well in advance, giving people plenty of time to upgrade.
 For a “secret” soft fork, developers might simply insist that people upgrade and then explain the reason afterward.